diegocasillas/dawn-framework/README.md

   - Really simple cookie authentication implemented.
 Passwords are not even hashed yet.
 I'll work on authentication via token.

 * Routing
-  - Routes can easily be created and protected for guests, authenticated users or resource's owner (i.e you can make that only you can access to your own profile).
+  - Routes can easily be created and protected for guests, authenticated users or resource's owners (i.e you can make that only you can access your own profile).
-    * You can add your own rules.
+    * You can add your own rules (friends, groups, roles...).
   - REST API ready, kinda.

 * Redirections